Estimated reading time: 4 minutes

 Your books will be accurate.

 Hiring an accountant gives you the peace of mind that comes with knowing that your business’s financial data management and financial reporting will be adequately updated and managed.
 Your accountant can track your income and expenses, keep your financials accurate, and provide you with a complete picture of your financial position on any given day.
-Maintaining accurate financial books is necessary to keep your business moving forward and ensure that you are compliant with the current accounting systems and tax laws.
+Maintaining accurate financial books is necessary to keep your business moving forward and ensure that you comply with current accounting systems and tax laws.

-The IRS audits one in every 100 small businesses each year.
 Failing to report the correct amount of income or claiming too many deductions will increase your chances of being audited.
 Your accountant will have the knowledge and expertise needed to ensure that everything related to your business’s finances is up-to-date and accurate and that you have no issues with the IRS.
 A financial audit can end up being very expensive, but a CPA can help you avoid one.
 If you hire a CPA and still get audited, they can represent you and provide the auditors with accurate books and records.
 This enables the auditors to review everything quickly and easily and, hopefully, leads to a decision in your favor.

 You might save on your taxes.